jwaliszko/ExpressiveAnnotations/README.md

 ```
 RequiredIfAttribute(
     string expression,
+    [bool AllowEmptyStrings],
-    [bool AllowEmptyStrings] ...) - Validation attribute which indicates that annotated
+	[int Priority]           ...) - Validation attribute which indicates that annotated
                                     field is required when computed result of given logical
                                     expression is true.
 AssertThatAttribute(
+    string expression,
-    string expression ...)        - Validation attribute, executed for non-null annotated
+	[int Priority]           ...) - Validation attribute, executed for non-null annotated
                                     field, which indicates that assertion given in logical
                                     expression has to be satisfied, for such field to be
                                     considered as valid.

 expression        - The logical expression based on which specified condition is computed.
 AllowEmptyStrings - Gets or sets a flag indicating whether the attribute should allow empty
                     or whitespace strings.
+False by default.
+Priority          - Gets or sets the hint, available for any concerned external components,
+                    indicating the order in which this attribute should be executed among
+                    others of its kind, i.e. ExpressiveAttribute.
+Value is optional and not
+					set by default, which means that execution order seems to be irrelevant.
 ```

 #####<a id="implementation">Implementation</a>